-This page is a working document of ongoing research.
-Check back for updated content.
+This page is a living document of ongoing research.

 I’m interested in problems.
 My work looks at social problems like ableism as well as practical problems, like how to effectively advocate.

 My primary research agenda combines communication and disability studies.
 It’s aimed at increasing disability rights, amplifying disabled perspectives, critiquing stigma, ableism, injustice, and violence, and developing formal theories of communication and disability.

 Hughes, J. M. F. (2018).
 Progressing positive discourse analysis and/in critical discourse studies: Reconstructing resistance through progressive discourse analysis.
 The Review of Communication.
 DOI: 10.1080/15358593.2018.1479880

 Hughes, J. M. F. (2017).
 Disability rights advocacy online: voice, empowerment, and global connectivity (book review), Information, Communication & Society, 20:12, 1773-1776, DOI: 10.1080/1369118X.2017.1343365.